tschmutzer/kmasker/README.md

 ### [RUN]:

 The run module starts the core process of Kmasker.
 There are two general options.
 1.)
-Analyze input with SINGLE k-mer index structures and 2) perform a comparative analysis using MULTIPLE (2) k-mer index structures.
+Analyse input with SINGLE k-mer index structures and 2) perform a comparative analysis using MULTIPLE (2) k-mer index structures.

+SINGLE

+MULTIPLE

 ### [POSTPROCESSING]: